 - Standing offer – It is an agreement where the vendor lets the buyer make a purchase of products or services for a specific period

-- Scope of work – This is one of the essential categories of the statement of work and offers details that should be done and the processes that are involved in completing that specific work.
-The scope of work includes a list of the steps that are required to complete the work and also covers project outcome in terms of time commitment, product or service.
+- Scope of work – This is one of the essential categories and offers details that should be done and the processes that are involved in completing that specific work.
+The scope of work includes a list of the steps that are required to complete the work and also covers project outcomes in terms of time commitment, product or service.

 - Requirements and tasks – The category of requirements and tasks section divide the scope of work into more workable tasks.
 It lists the various needs that a supplier or contractor must meet in terms of certifications or training or the software and hardware that should be used.

-- Period of performance – This section of the statement of work is about the actual period needed to perform and complete the work.
+- Period of performance – This section is about the actual period needed to perform and complete the work.
 Time is one of the most important factors and should be decided upfront to know the actual cost of the project.
-The period of performance section in the statement of work is measured via any of these ways –
+The period of performance section is measured via any of these ways –

 - A given time